 Bob’s Red Mill: All kinds of hard-to-find flours and grains, mostly organic, including a whole-wheat pastry flour, rye, coconut, almond flours and vital gluten.
 Easy-to-find in most large grocery stores, often in the organic section.
 They do ship free with a minimum order.

-Homestead Heritage Grist Mill: Freshly ground hard red whole wheat, white whole wheat and corn meals.
+Homestead Grist Mill: Freshly ground hard red whole wheat, white whole wheat and corn meals.
 Grown without chemical input.
 Note you can purchase wholesale in 10-pound bags.
 I get it “unsifted” so all the bran is in it.
 They are happy to ship.
 If you come to the Mother Earth News Fair in Texas, do visit them.

-Azure Farm: Organic.
+Azure Standard: Organic.
 A huge selection of flours, including kamut, teff, einkorn, whole rye, and just about any other flour you can imagine.
 They ship, but to co-op groups.
 See the website for details.

 Yeasts.
 Older recipes may call for different yeasts, but virtually any recipe that uses yeast can be made with the newer “instant” yeast.
 A pound of yeast conveniently fits in a quart jar.
 Store yeasts in the refrigerator or freezer door to keep them fresh and active for up to a year (the deep freeze may be too cold for the yeast cells).

 Fleishman’s instant yeast is a standard yeast for most bakers and is available in 1-pound packages at Sam’s Club and online at King Arthur Flour, and also at Amazon with “prime” shipping.

 SAF yeast is the choice for the professionals at King Arthur.
 The SAF red is available from them and also at Amazon with Prime shipping.